Ali Zafar: Sexual harassment allegations by Meesha Shafi

-In his testimony in court Ali Zafar said that he supports the #MeToo movement, which is aimed to end sexual harassment and abuse, but it had been "misused against him".
-Zafar claimed that it was actually Shafi's lawyer, a renowned women's rights activist who was the master mind behind the conspiracy.
+In his testimony in court, Ali Zafar said that he supports the #MeToo movement, which is aimed to end sexual harassment and abuse, but it had been "misused against him".
+Zafar claimed that it was actually Shafi's lawyer, a renowned women's rights activist who was the mastermind behind the conspiracy.
 "Meesha Shafi's claim in her court testimony that the other women who came forward are unrelated is a complete lie.
-Our findings exposed that they were deeply interlinked much before the allegations.
+Our findings revealed that they were deeply interlinked much before the allegations.
 The common link seems to be Nighat Dad.
 They were all either working with or for her," Ali Zafar said in his testimony while presenting evidence.

 On 6 July 2019, lawyer Hassan Niazi in his tweets alleged Shafi's lawyer, Nighat Dad's NGO deleted its audit report and had foreign funding.

 Ali Zafar also filed a criminal case of cybercrime in the Federal Investigation Agency (FIA) and tweeted:

 Ali Zafar claimed that a social media campaign was launched against him through fake accounts and allegations, proof of which he submitted in his complaint to the FIA Cyber Crime Department.
 Many such accounts and Facebook pages in support of Shafi were instantly deleted when Zafar highlighted them on social media.

-On December 16, 2020, Federal Investigation Agency (FIA) Cyber Crime Wing found Meesha Shafi and 8 others guilty of running a defamatory drive on social media against Ali Zafar damaging his reputation.
+On 16 December 2020, Federal Investigation Agency (FIA) Cyber Crime Wing found Meesha Shafi and 8 others guilty of running a defamatory drive on social media against Ali Zafar damaging his reputation.